It all starts with attraction

 The final aspect to sexual orientation is identity, or self-identification.
-For example, someone who is attracted to people of the opposite sex or gender will self-identify as straight, while someone who is attracted to people of the same sex or gender will self-identify as gay/lesbian.
+For example, someone who is attracted to people of the opposite sex or gender will typically self-identify as straight, while someone who is attracted to people of the same sex or gender will self-identify as gay/lesbian.

 For instance, a recent study by researchers at Northwestern University shows that not all men who have sex with other men identify as gay.
-And, not all people who are attracted to people of both sexes identify as bisexual (Carrillo & Hoffman, 2017).
+And, not all people who are attracted to persons of both sexes identify as bisexual (Carrillo & Hoffman, 2017).

-Historically, many people have avoided identifying as gay, lesbian, or another sexual minority for fear of bias and discrimination, or because they don’t feel those labels accurately describe who they are.
+Historically, many have avoided identifying as gay, lesbian, or another sexual minority for fear of bias and discrimination, or because they don’t feel those labels accurately describe who they are.

-Even today, people may avoid being open about their feelings and/or behavior for fear of negative consequences, such as rejection from family members, hostility in their community, or discrimination at work.
+Even today, persons may avoid being open about their feelings and/or behavior for fear of negative consequences, such as rejection from family members, hostility in their community, or discrimination at work.
 People who keep their sexual orientations private are sometimes referred to as being in the closet.
 The decision to be open about one’s sexual orientation is referred to as coming out.